Time to Let Go

 Castleray British Shorthair Cats

-Through the kindness of Allan and Marlyn Derkacz, his breeders, and Karen and Ira Multer, breeder of his mother, Lilybean, I have a new stud cat that I will be showing this season and using on the girls at home in the Fall.
+Through the kindness of Allan and Marlyn Derkacz, his breeders, and Karen and Ira Multer, breeder of his mother, Lilybean, I have a retired stud cat that I will be showing this season.
 He is Derkatz Sterlingsilver of Castleray.
 Sterling's father is Grand Champion and Regional Winner Derkatz Rock-A-Billy and his mother is Grand Champion Brittasweet LilyBean of Derkatz.
+I have one of his daughter which I am now showing.
+She is Grand Champion Castleray Daphne, an opinionated and regal girl!!
+Look for her!!

 Castleray Cattery Show Wins for 2008-2009